softwaresaved/ref-2021-analysis/notebooks/study.md

 Notes
 - `Not specified - PP ADDED` is a category added during pre-processing to all string fields to replace missing values
-- software terms: `computation`

 ## Environment statements

     Read data/processed/Outputs_ppreprocessed.csv.gz: 185353 records
     Read data/processed/ImpactCaseStudies_ppreprocessed.csv.gz: 6361 records

     Institutions - outputs : 157
     Institutions - impacts : 155
     Institution EV         : 143

+    Institutions with...

-    Institutions with outputs but no environment statements: 13 ['AECC University College', 'Courtauld Institute of Art', 'Falmouth University', 'Glasgow School of Art', 'Harper Adams University', 'Rose Bruford College of Theatre and Performance', 'Royal College of Art(The)', 'Royal College of Music', 'Royal Northern College of Music', 'The Royal Academy of Music', 'Trinity Laban Conservatoire of Music and Dance', 'University College of Osteopathy (The)', 'University of the Arts, London']
+    - outputs but no environment statements: 13
+      ['AECC University College', 'Courtauld Institute of Art', 'Falmouth University', 'Glasgow School of Art', 'Harper Adams University', 'Rose Bruford College of Theatre and Performance', 'Royal College of Art(The)', 'Royal College of Music', 'Royal Northern College of Music', 'The Royal Academy of Music', 'Trinity Laban Conservatoire of Music and Dance', 'University College of Osteopathy (The)', 'University of the Arts, London']

-    Institutions with environment statements but no outputs: 0
+    - environment statements but no outputs: 0

-    Institutions with impacts but no environment statements: 13 ['AECC University College', 'Courtauld Institute of Art', 'Falmouth University', 'Glasgow School of Art', 'Harper Adams University', 'Rose Bruford College of Theatre and Performance', 'Royal College of Art(The)', 'Royal College of Music', 'Royal Northern College of Music', 'The Royal Academy of Music', 'Trinity Laban Conservatoire of Music and Dance', 'University College of Osteopathy (The)', 'University of the Arts, London']
+    - impacts but no environment statements: 13
+      ['AECC University College', 'Courtauld Institute of Art', 'Falmouth University', 'Glasgow School of Art', 'Harper Adams University', 'Rose Bruford College of Theatre and Performance', 'Royal College of Art(The)', 'Royal College of Music', 'Royal Northern College of Music', 'The Royal Academy of Music', 'Trinity Laban Conservatoire of Music and Dance', 'University College of Osteopathy (The)', 'University of the Arts, London']

-    Institutions with environment statements but no impacts: 2 ['Institute of Zoology', 'SRUC']
+    - environment statements but no impacts: 2 ['Institute of Zoology', 'SRUC']

 ## `Outputs` data

 #### All records

-    Read data/processed/Outputs_ppreprocessed.csv.gz: 185354 records
+    Read data/processed/Outputs_ppreprocessed.csv.gz: 185353 records

                                           Records  Records (%)
     Output type name